Five charged with Proud Boys conspiracy in deadly U.S. Capitol attack | Law-Order

 Five charged with Proud Boys conspiracy in deadly U.S. Capitol attack

-Five alleged members of the far-right Proud Boys group have been accused by federal prosecutors of a criminal conspiracy in the deadly attack on the U.S. Capitol last month that sought to keep then-President Donald Trump in power.
-On Thursday, prosecutors also disclosed that members of the anti-government Oath Keepers group had plotted to have a "quick reaction force" (QRF) staged outside Washington on Jan.
+Five alleged members of the far-right Proud Boys group have been charged with criminal conspiracy in last month's deadly attack on the U.S. Capitol that sought to keep then-President Donald Trump in power, according to a criminal complaint unsealed on Thursday.
+Federal prosecutors on Thursday also outlined details of a suspected plot by the anti-government Oath Keepers group to stage a "quick reaction force" outside Washington on Jan.
 6 ready "to fight hang to hand" if ordered to do so by Trump.

-More than 200 people have been charged in the assault on Congress, which led to Trump's impeachment trial this week on a charge of inciting insurrection.
-Democratic prosecutors in the impeachment trial have laid out in detail how they said Trump laid the groundwork for the attack by falsely claiming the election had been marred by fraud and then calling his supporters to "fight like hell" to "stop the steal."
+More than 200 people have been charged with federal offences in the bloody assault on Congress, which claimed the lives of five people at the Capitol and led to Trump's impeachment trial this week on a charge of inciting insurrection.
+Democratic prosecutors at the impeachment trial have described how they said Trump laid the groundwork for the attack by falsely claiming he was robbed of re-election by voter fraud, then exhorting his supporters to "fight like hell" to "stop the steal."

+Two alleged members of yet another right-wing extremist militia, the Boogaloo Bois, were arrested by FBI agents in Louisville, Kentucky, on Thursday on federal charges of instigating acts of violence through social media.
+One of the two, John Subleski, 32, was accused of inciting a riot in downtown Louisville on Jan.
+6, "contemporaneous with the Capitol riots," in which he and others pointed rifles at motorists and barricaded a number of roads, federal prosecutors said.
+The second man, Adam Turner, was accused of directing threats at police officers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)